wiltonlazary/transactional-file-store/README.md

 # transactional-file-store
-A simple database system implemented in C.
+A simple database system implemented in Java.
-This project is started with a simple motive of learning how to program in C. This is by any chance not meant to be commercial.
+This project is started with a simple motive of learning how to program a database in Java.
+This is by any chance not meant to be commercial.

 The project is distributed under GNU Public License.